chipslays/porter/README.md

 # 🤵‍ Porter

-A simple wrapper over Workerman websockets with channels and other stuff.
+A simple wrapper over Workerman Websockets with channels and other stuff for PHP 8.1.

 # Installation